Package insert / prescribing information

 Systemic evaluation of dose and/or interval between dose has not been done.
-However, on limited clinical experience, the recommended initial dose of trientine hydrochloride is 500-750 mg /day for pediatric patients and 750-1250 mg/day for adults given in divided doses two, three or four times daily.
+However, on limited clinical experience, the recommended initial dose of trientine hydrochloride capsules is 500 to 750 mg/day for pediatric patients and 750 to 1250 mg/day for adults given in divided doses two, three or four times daily.
 This may be increased to a maximum of 2000 mg/day for adults or 1500 mg/day for pediatric patients age 12 or under.

-The daily dose of trientine hydrochloride should be increased only when the clinical response is not adequate or the concentration of free serum copper is persistently above 20 mcg/dL.
-Optimal long-term maintenance dosage should be determined at 6 to 12 month intervals (see PRECAUTIONS, Laboratory Tests).
+The daily dose of trientine hydrochloride capsules should be increased only when the clinical response is not adequate or the concentration of free serum copper is persistently above 20 mcg/dL.
+Optimal long-term maintenance dosage should be determined at 6- to 12-month intervals (see PRECAUTIONS, Laboratory Tests ).

 It is important that trientine hydrochloride capsules be given on an empty stomach, at least one hour before meals or two hours after meals and at least one hour apart from any other drug, food, or milk.
 The capsules should be swallowed whole with water and should not be opened or chewed.